-The symposia are presented by UT Southwestern faculty and cover a variety of current topics in biomedical research.
+The symposia are presented by UT Southwestern Medical Center faculty and cover a variety of current topics in biomedical research.
 In order to help teachers infuse this up-to-date information into the classroom, specific learning activities are developed by STARS staff to accompany each symposium.
-Videotape copies of each session are available to teachers at no cost.

-Due to increasing demand, this program has recently been expanded to include two 6-hour symposia and four 2-hour “mini-symposia” each school year.
+Due to increasing demand, the Basic Science Symposia has recently been expanded to include two six-hour symposia and four two-hour “mini-symposia” each school year.
 Many teachers use these sessions to help fulfill state certification and school district requirements for professional development.

 Basic Science Symposium

 Michael Shiloh, M.D., Ph.D., Assistant Professor, Internal Medicine, Microbiology

 Konstantin Doubrovinski, Ph.D., Assistant Professor, Green Center for Systems Biology